The parable of the sower is one of the most clearly convicting parables Jesus uses to convey truths about the kingdom of God.

-Don’t be ambivalent about the suffering and persecution your members endure for the sake of the gospel.
-Take it seriously and provide pastoral care for them.
+Don’t be ambivalent about the suffering and persecution the people in you community endure for the sake of the gospel.
+Take it seriously and provide pastoral care for those people.

-Be inspired by this parable to share the gospel more fully and more often with those who need Christ.
+Be inspired by it to share the gospel more fully and more often with those who need Christ.

 Remember the words of Spurgeon: